jee00609/AWS_Foundational/개념 모음/AWS Support Plan.md

 Which of the following are benefits of the AWS business support plan?

 -> **Phone, email and chat support 24 hours a day 7 days a week** & **Full set of AWS trusted Advisor best practice checks**

+### NO.219
+A company needs 24/7 phone email and chat access with a response time of less than 1 hour if a production system has a service interruption Which AWS Support plan meets these requirements at the LOWEST cost?

+-> Business